Basic care

 DIY homemade elevated dog bowl

-Another option is to make an elevated dog bowl at home.
-This DIY is super simple and easy to do.
-It also allows you to customise the bowl for your dog.
+Another option is to create an elevated dog bowl at home.
+This DIY project is straightforward and allows for customization to suit your dog's needs and personality.

 You will need: